 This post was originally published in September 2017 and has been updated.

 This post is sponsored by Omission.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-Whether you have a gluten intolerance, or simply try to minimize your gluten intake for health reasons, you no longer have to give up beer!
+Whether you have a gluten intolerance, or try to minimize your gluten intake for health reasons, or simply want a cleaner, delicious beer, I have news for you: you no longer have to give up beer!

 Healthier Beer + Why You Should Switch

 Just like with wine, when you drink beer, it’s unlikely that you know what’s actually in your glass.